Tjstock/swipe-navigation-card/README.md

 # swipe-navigation-card
 A card that allows you to control your media devices by using swipe gestures and buttons.
-This card is similar to the Xbox app's swipe navigation remote control.

 ![Card Example](example-card.png)
 ## Features
 Please let me know of any new features that you would like to have!
-For example the ability to add Custom buttons, icons, styles, keyboard support etc.
+For example, the ability to add Custom buttons, icons, styles, keyboard support etc.
-- Swiping anywhere on the center of the card will trigger a left, right, up, or down action based on the direciton you swiped.
+- Swiping anywhere on the center of the card will trigger a left, right, up, or down action based on the direction you swiped.
    - Swiping from right to left triggers the left action.
    - Swiping from left to right triggers the right action.
    - Swiping from top to bottom triggers the down action.